-Below is a list of questions that you should take into consideration when deciding what is the best braid for bass fishing.
-After all, we want a reliable line to winch that 10lb monster bass in.
+Below is a list of questions that you should consider when deciding what is the best braid for bass fishing.
+After all, we want a reliable line that will winch that 10lb monster bass in.
 So let’s face it, we don’t want our line to snap.
 Sometimes it’s inevitable that you’re going to get a break.
 This could occur if that bass wraps your line around a rock, post or groin.
-Believe you me I have had all freakin 3 but that is fishing.
+Believe me, I have had all freak in 3, but that is fishing.

 So answer let’s some of those questions.

 - Do you need a leader when fishing with braid?

 - How do I tie braid to mono fishing line?